fortrabbit/help/docs/git-deployment.md

 ### Resetting the remote repo

-To start with a complete new Git history, you can now reset your repository.
+To start with a complete new Git history, you can reset your repository.
 This can be done with the `reset` command like so:

 ```bash
 # Reset the remote repo (delete remote Git repo & vendor folder):
 $ ssh {{ssh-user}}@deploy.{{region}}.frbit.com reset
 ```

+This will delete the entire git repo with us, including all branches.
+The build directory including the vendor folder will also be cleared meaning the next deployment will have a completely clean start.

-The reset operation is non-destructive, meaning: It does not generate a release.
-Thereby your live App continues to operate without any interruption.
-The new release will only be built on the next push (of your new code base).
+The reset command itself will not generate a release.
+So your live App continues to serve web traffic without interruption, until your next git push when a deployment happens.

 ### Git with a GUI or IDE